-1. Sales: Total Sales (Including both cash and credit) made during the year.

-2. Sales Returns or Return Inwards: Sales Returns must be subtracted from the Total appears outside the Trial balance.
+- 1. Sales: Total Sales (Including both cash and credit) made during the year. - 2.
+Sales Returns or Return Inwards: Sales Returns must be subtracted from the Total Sales to get Net sales.
+Net Sales will be shown. - 3.
+Closing stock: Generally, Closing stock does not appear in the Trial Balance.
+It appears outside the Trial balance.
 It represents the value of goods at the end of the trading period.